 You will also get our weekly newsletter packed with the latest interesting passes information delivered to your email each Thursday.

-Paid subscribers qualify for 10% off any item on our online shop including the mountain pass tours.
+Paid subscribers qualify for 10% off the digital downloads from our online shop.

 Mountain Passes South Africa is a website dedicated to the research, documentation, photographing and filming of the mountain passes of South Africa.

 Passes are classified according to provinces and feature a text description, Fact File including GPS data, a fully interactive dual-view map and a narrated YouTube video.